uqtmiller/uqtmiller.github.io/_pages/mission_and_values.md

 **Respect**: We respect each other, what every individual brings to a collaboration, their time, their ideas, and their culture.
 We **listen** to each other, provide constructive (not destructive) feedback, we are on time with meetings & deliverables, or let people know if we will be late.

 **Personal wellbeing**: We operate at our best when we are happy in our personal lives and are well rested.
-Weekends and eveningsbelong to us, not to our employer.
+Weekends and evenings belong to us, not to our employer.
 We work hard and smart during work hours, but [self, family, and friends always take priority](/wl_balance/).